Jakub Tosik

-Jakub Tosik (born 21 May 1987) is a Polish professional footballer who plays as a defensive midfielder or a defender for ŁKS Łódź II.
+Jakub Tosik (born 21 May 1987) is a Polish footballer who plays as a defensive midfielder or a defender for regional league club Włókniarz Zelów.

 Club career

 He joined Polonia Warsaw after leaving GKS Bełchatów at the end of the 2009–10 season.
 On 13 July 2012, he signed a three-year contract with Ukrainian side FC Karpaty Lviv, after only a year Polonia Warsaw signed him back.

 On 21 July 2020 he signed a two-year contract with ŁKS Łódź.
 On 4 August 2022, he penned a new two-year deal and was moved to the reserves team.

+On 9 August 2023, he joined his former ŁKS teammate Maciej Dąbrowski at sixth tier side Lubienianka Lubień Kujawski.